dudochkin-victor/ngxe/README.md

 First goals
 ===
-- The engine should be able to create a window
+- The engine should be able to create a window.
-- The engine should be able to show the video for the intro
+- The engine should be able to show the video for the intro.
-- The engine should ba able to play sound
+- The engine should be able to play sound.
+- The engine should be able to load textures.
+(Must have Texture Manager)

 This should be easy to do